-Operationally, airports use three types of communication systems: ground communications for controlling operations, ground to air communications for managing airspace and radars for monitoring en route operations.
+Airports use an abundance of wireless technologies to connect passengers, devices, safety-critical systems, and aircraft.
+ATDI specialise in three types of communication systems: ground communications for controlling operations, ground-to-air communications for managing airspace and radars for monitoring en-route operations.

 This tutorial looks at the interaction between 5G towers and radio altimeters on aircraft.